panospaschalidis/kernel_4D_splatting/README.md

 1. **diff_gaussian_rasterization_mip**
-    Instead of the standard [GS](https://github.com/graphdeco-inria/gaussian-splatting) pipeline we use [mip splatting](https://arxiv.org/abs/2311.16493) that we have implemented on top of the vanilla one in submodules/diff_gaussian_rasterization.
+    Instead of the standard [GS](https://github.com/graphdeco-inria/gaussian-splatting) pipeline we use [mip splatting](https://arxiv.org/abs/2311.16493) that we have implemented on top of the vanilla one in submodules/diff_gaussian_rasterization_mip.
 2. **weighted_sampling_mfn_CUDA**
     We provide a grid sampling module that performs non-linear interpolation from the processed grids during the forward pass and backpropagates the gradients to both the grids and Gaussian coordinates.
 3. **mfn_CUDA_softmax**
     The aforementioned kenrel function that provides the non-linear interpolation is a 2-layer **MFN** network.
     To accelerate training performance we have created custom CUDA kernels for estimating MFN's  `output` as well as loss gradients with respect to network parameters.
-Moreover, we provided the `Jacobian` as well since it is required during Gaussians cords gradient estimation in **2**.
+Moreover, we provid the `Jacobian` as well since it is required during Gaussians cords gradient estimation in **2**.
 4. **grid_indexing**
     mfn network is activated not only with the Gaussian coords but the row and column indices that define the location where they are projected.